robertohuertasm/figma-asset-downloader/README.md

 * `-r`: If true, file extensions will prevail over naming convention (asset_name.jpg)
 * `-s`: Scales to export to: 1, 2, 3, 4
 * `-c`: Name of the figma-asset-downloader configuration
+* `--opt-jpg-level`: Optimizes jpg images.
+You can set a level from 1 to 100.
+80 recommended
+* `--opt-png-level`: Optimizes png images.
+You can set a level from 1 to 6.
+2 to 4 recommended

 **NOTE**: If you provide any arguments to the `cli`, they will take precedence. `-t, -f, -d` are always mandatory if at least any one of them is manually provided.